 A family member or friend of an adult may be appointed by the court to manage the legal and financial and/or personal interests of an incapable adult.
-When private committees have been appointed, the PGT reviews their financial accounts and investigates concerns that they may not be complying with their duties.
+When private committees are appointed, the PGT reviews the accounts of the private committees with respect to their management of the adult's affairs and investigates concerns that they may not be complying with their duties.